Spotlight on CrowdStrike Holdings: Analyzing the Surge in Options Activity

 CrowdStrike is a cloud-based cybersecurity company specializing in next-generation security verticals such as endpoint, cloud workload, identity, and security operations.
 CrowdStrike's primary offering is its Falcon platform that offers a proverbial single pane of glass for an enterprise to detect and respond to security threats attacking its IT infrastructure.
 The Texas-based firm was founded in 2011 and went public in 2019.

-After a thorough review of the options trading surrounding CrowdStrike Holdings, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.
+Current Position of CrowdStrike Holdings Currently trading with a volume of 2,841,562, the CRWD's price is up by 3.57%, now at $385.94.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 70 days.
+What Analysts Are Saying About CrowdStrike Holdings

-CrowdStrike Holdings's Current Market Status Currently trading with a volume of 929,730, the CRWD's price is up by 2.98%, now at $373.97.
-RSI readings suggest the stock is currently is currently neutral between overbought and oversold.
-Anticipated earnings release is in 76 days.
-What The Experts Say On CrowdStrike Holdings
+In the last month, 5 experts released ratings on this stock with an average target price of $421.0.

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $433.0.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * An analyst from Raymond James downgraded its action to Outperform with a price target of $390. * Maintaining their stance, an analyst from Rosenblatt continues to hold a Buy rating for CrowdStrike Holdings, targeting a price of $450. * An analyst from Susquehanna persists with their Positive rating on CrowdStrike Holdings, maintaining a target price of $425. * Maintaining their stance, an analyst from UBS continues to hold a Buy rating for CrowdStrike Holdings, targeting a price of $425. * Maintaining their stance, an analyst from DA Davidson continues to hold a Buy rating for CrowdStrike Holdings, targeting a price of $415.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.